Akintunde Akinleye

-Akintunde Akinleye (born April 19, 1971) is a photojournalist whose images centre around photo-activism and trial narrative subjects.
+Akintunde Akinleye (born 19 April 1971) is a Nigerian photojournalist whose images centre around photo-activism and trial narrative subjects.
 A former Reuters photographer covering West Africa, his photography has documented Nigeria's postcolonial history.
 He is the first Nigerian photographer to receive the World Press Photo prize (2007), for his image of a pipeline explosion in Lagos.
 The same year, he received the National Geographic All Roads award.
 His photographs have been published in Time, Vogue, The New York Times, and other publications.

 Early life

 Although his parents—Joel Oloruntoba and Ebuoluwa Racheal—were from Okemesi-Ekiti in southwest Nigeria, Akintunde was born and raised in Mushin, Lagos.
 Akintunde was considered too playful by his mother, who sought to distract him from playing football on the streets.
 At age 11, she was said to have gifted him a camera when she noticed that he enjoyed drawing images in the sand.
 He was also enrolled in an after-school apprenticeship program at a local photo studio to learn portraiture.